International9/Quake-Unity-Movement/README.md

 # How To Use:

-- download the 'player' folder and drag it into your project
+- download the 'player' folder and put it in your project
 - make sure there are no other active cameras in the scene (reccomended)
 - drag the player prefab from the folder to the scene
 - make sure that the layers 'layerColl' and 'layerGround' in the main movement script are setup (reccomended)